 Patients and family members often wrestle with questions of meaning, hope, despair, faith and doubt.
 These spiritual issues cross all religious and spiritual traditions and connect us in our shared experiences.

 "Keeping them in Her Prayers," Rhonda Cooper, Johns Hopkins Kimmel Cancer Center Chaplain talks about her special role as chaplain at the Cancer Center.
-Read her story in Johns Hopkins Dome.

 The Spiritual and Pastoral Care department at Johns Hopkins offers sensitive, spiritual support for patients, family members and hospital staff from a wide variety of religious denominations.